-✓ If your institution has waived its application fee for the Fall 2021 admission cycle p lease select no. Does your institution have an application fee?
-Yes 🗆 No Amount of application fee: \$70 Can it be waived for applicants with financial need? ✓ Yes ✓ No If you have an application fee and an on-line application option, plea se indicate policy for st tudents who apply on-line ☑ Same Fee☐ Free☐ Reduced Can on-line application fee be waived for applicants with financial no eed? ⊠ Yes □ No C14.
-Application closing date Does your institution have an application closing date?
-Yes No) Date Application closing date (fall) January 7th Priority Date C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes No C16.
-Notification to applicants of admission decision sent (fill in one of only) □ On a rolling basis beginning (date): Click or tap here to enter to □ By (date): Click or tap here to enter text. ☑ Other: Late March ext.
+✓ If your institution ha is waived its application fee for the F all 2022 admission cycl e please select no. Does your institution have an application fee?
+Ves No Amount of application fee : \$70 Can it be waived for applic cants with financial need?
+Yes No 0 If you have an application fee e and an on-line application option, p lease indicate policy for r students who apply on-line ☑ Same Fee☐ Free☐ Reduced e waived for applicants with financia l need? ⊠ Yes □ No C14.
+Application closing date • an application closing date?
+Yes 🗖 No Boos your institution have an approach crossing acce. • 105 7 Date 4 Application closing date (fall) January 7th Priority Date C15.
+Are first-time, first-year r students accepted for terms other tl nan the fall?
+Yes 🗖 🗈 No C16.
+Notification to applicant ts of admission decision sent (fill in or ne only) ☐ On a rolling basis be☐ By (date): Click or to☒ Other: Late March eginning (date): Click or tap here to enter ap here to enter text. er text.
 C17.
-Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): May 1st ☐ No set date ☐ Must reply by May 1st or within Click or tap here to enter text. ☐ Other: Click or tap here to enter text. weeks if notified thereas fter Deadline for housing deposit (MMDD): May 1st Amount of housing deposit: \$500 Refundable if student does not enroll? ✓ Yes, in full☐ Yes, in part☐ No
+Reply policy for admitt ed applicants (fill in one only) ☑ Must reply by (date)☐ No set date☐ Must reply by May 1☐ Other: Click or tap h st or within Click or tap here to enter to ext. weeks if notified then reafter Deadline for housing depo Amount of housing deposi Refundable if student does s not enroll? ☑ Yes, in full☐ Yes, in part☐ No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: One year, unless serving required military service or mission work.
 C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1st First or only early decision plan notification date: Late December Other early decision plan closing date: January 7th Other early decision plan notification date: Mid-February For the Fall 2020 entering class: Number of early decision applications received by your institution: 577 Number of applicants admitted under early decision plan: 398 Please provide significant details about your early decision plan: EDI and EDII C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: November 1st Early action notification date: Late December Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No rr ··· D1.
-Does your institution enroll transfer students? ⊠ Yes □ N
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 1st First or only early decision plan notification date: Late December Other early decision plan closing date: January 7th Other early decision plan notification date: Mid February For the Fall 2022 entering class: Number of early decision applications received by your institution: 456 Number of applicants admitted under early decision plan: 377 Please provide significant details about your early decision plan: ED 1 and 2 C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Early action closing date: November 1st Early action notification date: Late December Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No